9 Tips for Getting a Better Return from your Martech Investment

 As it happens, Walker Sands’ analysis of current martech stacks indicates just 28% of teams use an MRM platform, while a further 25% say they are experimenting with MRM.

-A centralised approach to process and change management using an end-to-end MRM or marketing operations platform should be an integral part of martech implementations for teams that seek to maximise the return on the overall martech investment.
+A centralised approach to process and change management using an end-to-end marketing project management and approval workflow solution should be an integral part of an organisations technology mix for teams that seek to maximise the return on their overall martech investment.

 Call to action